Help for people on a low income

-Income support is a means-tested benefit to help people with basic living expenses who have not reached the qualifying age for Pension credit and who are not required to be available for work, such as carers.
-There are strict criteria for people who qualify for Income support.
+Income support is a means-tested benefit to help people with basic living expenses.
+It is for people who have not reached pension age and who are not required to be available for work, such as carers.

-Income support does not depend on National insurance contributions, but savings and income (including income from most benefits) will be taken into account.
+Income support does not depend on National insurance contributions, but savings and income will be taken into account when the DWP assess your claim (including income from most benefits).
 Income from AA, DLA and PIP will be ignored when calculating weekly income, but savings over a certain amount usually mean you cannot receive Income support.

 Unable to work?